-In 1984, Landmark similarly bought The Dairy and Pond Cottage in order to secure their future, and both were restored by Landmark in the 1980s, the Dairy being perhaps the most exquisite of all the ancillary buildings whose guardianship by Landmark is enabled by its portfolio's overall holiday letting income.
+In 1984, Landmark similarly bought The Dairy, also built by Wyatville, c.
+1815 and Pond Cottage (c.1815-16) in order to secure their future.
+The Dairy, with an Ice House below, is a particularly special building.
+Its interior is lined in contemporary white tiles with a green ivy leaf border, specially produced by the Wedgwood Pottery in Staffordshire.
+A range of slate sinks round the wall held a drain, with continuous running water.
+Even the milk vessels in the Dairy were of polished Devonshire marble.
+Both Pond Cottage and the Dairy were restored by Landmark in the 1980s, the Dairy being one of the most exquisite of all the ancillary buildings whose guardianship by Landmark is enabled by its portfolio's overall holiday letting income.